adiyoss/StructED/README.md

 HOW TO USE
 ======
-All the source code for StructED is availabe to download from this reposetory.
-To use StructED in your own project you should download the code and implement three interfaces that are task dependent to your problem, the TaskLoss interface with is responsiable for the loss/cost function, the Prediction interface which is responsiable for the inferences (argmax, argmax+loss) and the PhiConvertor interface which is responsiable for the feature functions/feature maps.
+All the source code for StructED is available to download StructED repository.
+To use StructED in your own project you should download the code and implement three interfaces that are task dependent to your problem, the TaskLoss interface with is responsible for the loss/cost function, the Prediction interface which is responsible for the inferences (argmax, argmax+loss) and the PhiConvertor interface which is responsible for the feature functions/feature maps.

-Very detaild tutorial about adding new task to StructED can be found under the docs/ directory.
+Very detailed tutorial about adding new task to StructED can be found under the docs/ directory.

 CONFIG FILE - TRAIN
 ======

-To run StructED (Train or Predict), one should supply a congfig file.
+To run StructED (Train or Predict), one should supply a config file.
 The file should be from the following format:
-(All the parameters in the config file should be as follows: parameter type, colon(:), parameter value)
+(All the parameters in the config file should be as follows: parameter type, colon(:), parameter value) Examples of config files can be found under data/conf/algorithms_example directory

 GENERAL PARAMETERS
 =====